How Physical AI Is Transforming Work and Healthcare

 Embodied AI refers to artificial intelligence systems that are tightly integrated with physical form and sensory perception.
 Rather than executing fixed instructions, these systems continuously interpret input from their environment and adjust their actions in real time.

 Traditional industrial robots operate by following precise, pre-programmed coordinates, repeating the same movement regardless of external changes.
-In contrast, Embodied AI systems rely on vision, LiDAR, force sensors, and tactile feedback to build a dynamic understanding of their surroundings.
+By contrast, Embodied AI systems rely on vision, LiDAR, force sensors, and tactile feedback to build a dynamic understanding of their surroundings.

 This sensory awareness enables a fundamentally different set of capabilities: